 Replace the grommets of your racket.
 Over time, the grommets lose their quality and can result in destroyed racket strings and a weaker frame.
 You should clean the grommets of your racket at least twice a year to prevent any further issues.

-Now that you know everything about badminton rackets, there are still a few things you need to know.
+Now that you have read our badminton racket guide you know everything about badminton rackets, there are still a few things you need to know.
 You must know what badminton rackets are available that are good for you.
 We invite you to look into our buying advice section to see which badminton racket is worth your investment.

 Ultimately, the best badminton racket is up to you.
 Everyone's playstyle and skill level is different, and you must know which racket works the best with your gameplay.
 Look into our buying section to see which racket will enhance your performance in your next badminton game.